 Vanillekipferl are vanilla crescent cookies filled with nuts and dusted in a generous coating of vanilla sugar.
-A popular European treat, these delicate cookies are perfect for holiday cookie trays.
+These delicate cookies are perfect for holiday cookie trays and are a popular European treat.

-Vanillekipferl are crescent shaped cookies, popular in Austria, Germany, Hungary, Poland, Czech Republic, Romania, and Slovakia.
+Vanillekipferl are crescent shaped cookies that are popular in Austria, Germany, Hungary, Poland, Czech Republic, Romania, and Slovakia.
 Their signature taste comes from vanilla sugar, a common baking ingredient in Europe.

 While vanilla sugar is not common in the United States, it is easy to find online.
-I also have a few simple ways to make your own at home!
+I've also included a few simple ways to make your own at home!

-Vanillekipferl remind me of a shortbread cookie, with the addition of ground nuts.
-They are tender and buttery, with added texture of ground almonds.
+Vanillekipferl remind me of a buttery shortbread cookie with the addition of ground nuts.
+They're perfect for your next holiday cookie tray!

 Ingredients and substitutions